GLP-1 Insurance Denied or Too Expensive? How to Lower Ozempic, Wegovy, Mounjaro & Zepbound Costs

 Is compounded semaglutide still legal in 2026?

 Compounded semaglutide from a licensed 503A pharmacy with a valid prescription remains legal.
-However, the FDA removed semaglutide from the shortage list in February 2025, and in April 2026 proposed excluding semaglutide, tirzepatide, and liraglutide from the 503B bulks list.
-Large-scale compounders (503B outsourcing facilities) face growing regulatory pressure.
-The legal battles between brand manufacturers and compounders are ongoing.
+However, the FDA removed semaglutide from the shortage list in February 2025, and in April 2026 proposed excluding it from the 503B bulks list.
+Large-scale compounders face growing regulatory pressure.
+If you use a compounded product, verify the pharmacy is properly licensed and discuss the decision with your prescriber.

 What is the difference between Ozempic and Wegovy?